SaadAhmad123/vega-genai-demo/README.md

 - **Learning Curve:** Since Vega uses a domain-specific JSON specification, debugging complex visualizations may require knowledge and understanding of the Vega grammar.
 While modern AI systems like ChatGPT are highly capable at debugging Vega specifications, teams may still encounter scenarios requiring manual intervention.
 More significantly, if teams need to implement a Vega renderer from scratch, they must invest substantial time learning and understanding the specification before making meaningful progress.

-- **Performance Constraints** Vega natively does not provide optimizations for rendering extremely large datasets (e.g., more than 100,000 data points), which can cause significant browser strain and require bespoke solutions.
+- **Performance Constraints:** Vega natively does not provide optimizations for rendering extremely large datasets (e.g., more than 100,000 data points), which can cause significant browser strain and require bespoke solutions.
 While Vega performs excellently for reasonably large datasets, organizations dealing with massive data visualizations may need preprocessing strategies.
 Additionally, Vega is designed for static data snapshots rather than streaming updates, making it unsuitable for real-time applications like live stock graphs or continuous monitoring dashboards.

 Despite these limitations, the Vega approach remains optimal for the majority of GenAI enterprise data visualization use cases, particularly when organizations understand these constraints and design their systems accordingly.

+#### Data Integrity/ Hallucination Considerations

+While the Vega approach ensures consistent and lightweight data visualization operations, it does not inherently address the fundamental challenge of GenAI hallucination.
+The approach guarantees that valid data will be visualized correctly and consistently, but it cannot prevent the AI from generating inaccurate insights, misinterpreting data, or creating visualizations based on hallucinated data.